An Onion's Stem and Root End

 Place the onion stem cut side down on the cutting board, cut it in half through the root, and peel back the skins as in steps above for slicing an onion root to stem.

-2 Place onion halves cut side down on cutting board: Do not remove the skin you peeled back, which will act as a handle as you slice closer to the end of the onion.
+Place the onion halves cut side down onto the cutting board.
+Do not remove the skin you peeled back, which will act as a handle as you slice closer to the end of the onion.
 Place the onion halves cut side down on the cutting board.

 Hold the onion firmly with one hand, with the fingers curled inward.
 With a sharp chef's knife in the other hand, place the side of the blade against the knuckles of your index and middle fingers.